clarkamusprimee/Daily-Planner-Opensource/README.md

 # Daily-Planner-Opensource
 This is a open source project for a Daily planner.It has the capabilities to change color on what hour of the day it is, and to change daily(The date and events saved).
-Feel free to add your own code and reupload in future projects
+Feel free to add your own code and reupload in future projects I worked with Elias Perry and Jacob Carcerano for this project

 (plan1.png)